-The soils of the Nagpur district are the weathering products of Basalt and have various shades from grey to black, red and pink colour.
-The soils occurring in the project area are classified in the four categories namely lateritic black soil (Kali), reddish brown soil (Mal), coarse shallow reddish black soil (Koral), medium light brownish black soil (Barad).
+Nashik District: The soils of the district are the weathering products of Basalt and have various shades from gray to black, red and pink color.
+The soils occurring in the district are classified in the four categories namely lateritic black soil (Kali), reddish brown soil (Mal), coarse shallow reddish black soil (Koral), medium light brownish black soil (Barad).
+In general the soils are very fertile and suitable for growing cereal and pulses.